SamPro07/Devops-Project2/README.md

-# Provisioning the Amazon EKS cluster using Terraform
+# Provisioning the Amazon EKS cluster using Terraform with ArgoCD and CircleCI
 This repository contains the terraform file code, which we can use to provision the **Amazon EKS** cluster In this comprehensive project, I dive deep into the world of **GitOps and ArgoCD**, demonstrating how to implement these essential DevOps practices step by step by **dockerizing** the application and provisioning the infrastructure using **Terraform**(this repo).